 Purpose of Treatments

-- slows the progression of MS
+- slow the progression of MS

-- minimizes symptoms during exacerbations or flares
+- minimize symptoms during exacerbations or flares

-- improves physical and mental function
+- improve physical and mental function

 A third oral disease-modifying drug became available to MS patients in the spring of 2013.
 Dimethyl fumarate (Tecfidera), formerly known as BG-12, stops the immune system from attacking itself to destroy myelin.
 The medication, available in capsule form, may also have a protective effect on the body, similar to antioxidants.
 It is designed for patients who have relapsing-remitting MS, a form of the disease in which you typically go into remission for a period of time before exhibiting an exacerbation of symptoms.
 People with this type of the disease can benefit from twice-daily doses of the drug.

-Multiple sclerosis-induced myelin destruction affects the way your nerves send and receive signals, which in turn can affect movement and mobility.
+Multiple sclerosis-induced myelin destruction affects the way nerves send and receive signals, which in turn can affect movement and mobility.
 Potassium channels are like pores on the surface of nerve fibers.
 Blocking the channels can improve the nerve conduction of affected nerves.